 ASIC's online application process is continually being updated as you respond to questions.
-Note that many questions are worded as statements asking you if systems, documents or processes are in place.
-There is a sample of the online AFSL application that is quite useful to help you understand how the process works, and to get a sense of some of the questions being asked.
+Note that many questions are worded either as statements asking you if systems, documents or processes are in place or for you to describe a particular process.
+There is a sample of the online AFSL application which lists all of the possible questions that could be asked which may be useful to gain an understanding.

-Once you lodge your AFSL application and submit the required documents to ASIC, you will need to allow for somewhere in the vicinity of 5 to 8 months for the whole process to reach a conclusion.
+Once you electronically lodge your AFSL application and supporting documents, you will need to allow for somewhere in the vicinity of 5 to 8 months for the whole process to reach a conclusion.
 More complex applications take longer.

-As part of the assessment process, you will receive requests for additional information to be provided.
-Generally, these requests are in the form of further documents called non-core proof documents in addition to the Additional proofs detailed above, or questions from an ASIC analyst looking to gain a deeper understanding of your business, processes, procedures, activities, etc.
+As part of the assessment process, you may receive requests for additional information to be provided.
+Generally, these requests are in the form of further questions from an ASIC analyst looking to gain a deeper understanding of your business, processes, procedures, activities, etc.